My last post was about the Cricket ESP8266 board, a tiny device that lets you run an ESP8266 for months on a single AA battery.

 Despite its name, MtigOS is really quite exceptional.

-I reckon about a thrid of the world's RasPis are used as streaming boxes or retro-gaming machines, one third for robotics, and the final third for IoT.
+I reckon about a third of the world's RasPis are used as streaming boxes or retro-gaming machines, one third for robotics, and the final third for IoT.
 According to Wikipedia, "as of December 2019, more than thirty million boards have been sold."

 By my reckoning, that's about 10 million RasPis engaged in IoT, controlling relays, displaying graphs, connecting devices, mirroring magic, and running 3d printers.